-General reserves cover non-impaired loans and are based on historical loss rates for each portfolio segment, adjusted for the effects of qualitative or environmental factors that are likely to cause estimated credit losses as of the evaluation date to differ from the portfolio segment's historical loss experience.
+Management estimates the allowance balance using relevant information for each loan segment, from internal and external sources, relating to past events, current conditions, and reasonable and supportable forecasts.
+The ACL for loans is measured on a collective (pool) basis when similar risk characteristics exist.
+Historical credit loss experience since the year 2000, for a group of peer institutions of similar size and geographic location, provides the basis for the estimation of expected credit losses.
+Adjustments to historical loss information are made for the effects of qualitative or environmental factors that are likely to cause estimated credit losses as of the evaluation date to differ from the portfolio segment's historical loss experience.
 Qualitative factors include consideration of the following: changes in lending policies and procedures; changes in economic conditions, changes in the nature and volume of the portfolio; changes in the experience, ability and depth of lending management and other relevant staff; changes in the volume and severity of past due, nonaccrual and other adversely graded loans; changes in the loan review system; changes in the value of the underlying collateral for collateral-dependent loans; concentrations of credit and the effect of other external factors such as competition and legal and regulatory requirements.
-Portfolio segments identified by the Company include real estate, commercial and consumer loans.
-Relevant risk characteristics for these portfolio segments generally include debt service coverage, loan-to-value ratios and financial performance on non-consumer loans and credit scores, debt-to income, collateral type and loan-to-value ratios for consumer loans.